liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. there’s no cell reception out there
 1. gut feeling
 1. The number of maximum concurrent queries is based on a heuristic calculation that factors in system hardware attributes such as the number of CPU sockets, CPU cores, and threads per core
-1. you should now be targeting at the richest clients
 1. open-source and commercial DBMS
 1. how much is my commission
 1. I'm looking for the movie theater